Adaptive Manifold Clustering: Introduction

 \subsection{Manifold Clustering}

-Clustering methods seek to partition data such that elements are more similar to elements in the same cluster than to elements in different clusters.
-The lack of a unified definition has lead to a range of algrithms with different objections.
-The oldest and probably best-known procedures are centroid-based methods such like k-means \cite{k-means}.
-Other well-known approaches are density-based methods like DBSCAN \cite{DBSCAN} or spectral methods \cite{spectral_clustering}.
-For a comprehensive survey of clustering methods, we refere to \cite{survey_clustering}.
-In this paper, we study a nonparametric clustering algorithm proposed by K. Efimov, L. Adamyan and V. Spokoiny \cite{AWC} called \emph{Adaptive Weights Clustering (AWC)}.
-It is called \emph{adaptive} as it does not require the user to specify the number of clusters, and it is able to recover clusters of different size, level of density and shape, including non-convex clusters.
-The cluster structure of the data is represented by an adjacency matrix containing binary entries, so called \emph{weights}, hence the name.
+The task of clustering is often informally described as partitioning a set of objects such that objects in the same group are more similar to each other than to those in other groups.
+The lack of a unified definition has led to a range of algorithms with different objectives.
+One of the oldest and best-known procedures are centroid-based methods such as k-means \cite{k-means}.
+Other well-known approaches are density-based methods, like DBSCAN \cite{DBSCAN} or spectral methods \cite{spectral_clustering}.
+For a comprehensive survey of clustering methods, we refer to \cite{survey_clustering}.
+A more general task is to obtain a hierarchical collection of clusters, the so-called \emph{density cluster tree} \cite{hartigan_cluster_tree}.
+This problem has been studied thoroughly, see e.g. \cite{separation_condition_clusters_for_tree}, \cite{Kpotufev2011_cluster_tree}, \cite{eldridge15_cluster_tree} and \cite{belakrishnan_cluster_tree_on_manifold} for more recent work.
+Allthough this approach avoids the choice of a scale parameter, it utilizes a specific definition of clusters beeing connected components of superlevel sets of the underlying density.
+In this paper, we study a nonparametric clustering algorithm originated from \cite{AWC} and called \emph{Adaptive Weights Clustering (AWC)}.
+It is \emph{adaptive} as it does not require the user to specify the number of clusters, and it is able to recover clusters of different size, level of density and shape, including non-convex clusters.
+The cluster structure of the data is represented by an adjacency matrix containing binary entries, so-called \emph{weights}, hence the name.
+The adjacency matrix is not guaranteed to correspond to a partition of the data, but rather will give information about local clusters for each data point.
 Informally speaking, the objective of the algorithm is to find maximal subsets of the data without any significant gap, that is a region within the cluster adjoining two areas in opposite direction of relatively larger density.
 This novel objective is in fact the reason for the high adaptivity of AWC to clusters with very different structural properties.